How Much Does Drywall Repair Cost in 2024?

 Repairing stress cracks in a wall costs $100 to $150 on average.
 Common causes of stress cracks include foundation settlement, seismic activity, structural problems, and poor installation.

-While stress cracks can be inexpensive to fix, they could be indicative of larger problems that need addressing.
+While stress cracks can be inexpensive to fix, they could indicate more significant problems that need addressing.
 Cracks that are 1/4 inch or wider are more serious and require inspection by a professional contractor.
 Smaller hairline cracks are typically fine to work on without getting an inspection.

 The average bowing wall repair costs between $75 and $400 per square foot.
 Foundational and structural issues are typically the leading causes of bowing, which means more expensive repairs to solve the root of the problem.